ClickCease How to resolve keyword cannibalization [6 solutions]

 • Publishing similar content targeting the same keyword

-• Publishing a new page that is replacing an existent one without redirecting the “old” page
+• Publishing a new page that is replacing an existing one without redirecting the “old” page

 • Not optimizing your sub-categories for search

-Important note: You can target the same keyword on multiple pages if the search intent differs in the SERP.
-If you see both informational and commercial pages in SERP, you are able to rank with multiple pages without the consequences of keyword cannibalization.
+Important note: You can target the same keyword on multiple pages if the search intent differs in the SERPs.
+If you see both informational and commercial pages in the SERPs, you are able to rank with multiple pages without the consequences of keyword cannibalization.

-Here is an example of a keyword with multiple search intents: “best dart board” showing both informational pages and commercial pages which “allows” you to have 2 pages targeting that keyword with different intentions because users are looking for both guides/tests and webshops to buy.
+Here is an example of a keyword with multiple search intents: “best dart board” shows both informational pages and commercial pages, which “allows” you to have two pages targeting that keyword with different intentions because users are looking for both guides/tests and webshops to buy from.

 Multiple search intents in Google SERP on the keyword "best dart board"